 The underline from the sternum rises very slightly towards the belly whose tuck-up is barely noticeable.

-(Carpus) is mobile and lean with the pisiform bone clearly
+The pastern joint (Carpus) is mobile and lean with the pisiform bone clearly protruding.

-Upper tight: Upper tight should be wide, strong and well muscled.
-The among pelvis and femur angle must
+Upper tight should be wide, strong and well muscled.
+The among pelvis and femur angle must be about 100°.